 Density of Pharmacies in the EU

-With about 21,000 pharmacies and a population of more than 80 million, Germany has a pharmacy density of 3,900 inhabitants per pharmacy.
+With more than 20,000 pharmacies and a population of more than 80 million, Germany has a pharmacy density of 25 pharmacies per 10,000 inhabitants.
 In fact, the total number of pharmacies in Germany has only slightly moved down over the last years.
 In comparison to the other member states of the European Union, Germany is placed approximately in the centre: Some countries have a higher density, other countries have a lower one.
-At one end of the spectrum, there is Denmark with 17,700 inhabitants per pharmacy.
-At the other end, there is Greece with 1,000 citizens per pharmacy.
 There may be geographical, historic, economic or regulatory reasons for such a wide variety within the EU.